MichaelSchneeberger/sosopt/README.md

 - **Zero Polynomial***: Enforce a polynomial expression to be equal to zero using `sosopt.zero_polynomial_constraint`.
 - **Sum-of-Sqaures (SOS)***: Define a scalar polynomial expression within the SOS Cone using `sosopt.sos_constraint`.
 - **SOS Matrix***: Define a polynomial matrix expression within the SOS Matrix Cone using `sosopt.sos_matrix_constraint`.
-- **Putinar's P-satz***: Encode a positivity condition for a polynomial matrix expression on a semialgebraic set using `sosopt.sos_constraint_putinar`.
+- **Putinar's P-satz***: Encode a positivity condition for a polynomial matrix expression on a semialgebraic set using `sosopt.psatz_putinar_constraint`.

 ### Defining the SOS Optimization Problem